 - 1. Size of a Homesite Lot: A newly created Homesite Lot (created under Section 4.4-7A 1. and 2. above) may be less than three (3) acres in size but not less than one (1) acre and must have the approval of the Planning Board as a Homesite Lot.
 A Homesite Lot on an existing lot which does not satisfy minimum lot size requirements of the zoning bylaw and is not protected as a non-conforming lot (Section 4.4-7A 3., above) shall contain at least 10,000 square feet of buildable land area per bedroom and satisfy other applicable Board of Health requirements. - 2.
 Cost of a Homesite Lot: The maximum purchase price or lease amount of Homesite Lots (improved or unimproved) shall be established annually by the Affordable Housing Committee and set forth in the Affordable Housing Committee Implementation Guidelines. - 3.
-Recipient of a Homesite Lot: a Homesite Lot may only be created for a recipient who is an Eligible Purchaser or Eligible Lessees qualified under the Affordable Housing Committee Implementation Guidelines. - 4.
+Recipient of a Homesite Lot: a Homesite Lot may only be created for a recipient who is an Eligible Purchaser or Eligible Lessees qualified under the Affordable Housing Committee Guidelines. - 4.
 Special Permit from Zoning Board of Appeals: The ZBA may approve a Special Permit for a substandard lot to be buildable as a Homesite Lot provided that the following standards and criteria are met: - a.
 The proposed lot has been approved as a potential Homesite Lot by the Planning Board; - b.
 The purchase price of the Homesite Lot has been established and posted; - c.
 The proposed Homesite Lot satisfies all Town zoning and conservation requirements in effect at the time of application, with the exception of lot size; - d.
 The proposed Homesite Lot is fully compliant with the Town Board of Health rules and regulations in effect at the time of application; - e.
 The proposed Homesite Lot is available for purchase or lease only to an Eligible Purchaser or Eligible Lessee as defined herein, and approved by the Affordable Housing Committee.
-Such eligibility shall be certified in writing by the Affordable Housing Committee: - f.
-The proposed Homesite Lot shall be subject to terms and limitations in accordance with the perpetual Affordable Housing Covenant approved by the Affordable Housing Committee in effect at the time of filing the special permit application, or, at the sole discretion of the Affordable Housing Committee, the proposed Homesite Lot shall be subject to the terms and limitations of a Martha's Vineyard Affordable Housing Needs Covenant granted to the Dukes County Regional Housing Authority pursuant to the provisions of St. 2004, C.445; and - g.
+Such eligibility shall be income qualified through the Dukes County Regional Housing Authority application approved by the Affordable Housing Committee.
+Dukes County Regional Housing Committee shall certify in writing eligibility income level. - f.
+The proposed Homesite Lot shall be subject to terms and limitations in accordance with the perpetual Affordable Housing Covenant approved by the Affordable Housing Committee in effect at the time of filing the special permit application, or, at the sole discretion of the Affordable Housing Committee, the proposed Homesite Lot shall be subject to the terms and limitations of a covenant, deed rider, ground lease or other form of restriction approved by the Affordable Housing Committee pursuant to the provisions of St. 2004, C.445; and - g.
 The proposed Homesite Lot may be subject to additional conditions imposed by the Zoning Board of Appeals to assure that the provisions of the Zoning Bylaw are met.